 - links to drug-specific books, websites, and videos

-The Controlled Drugs and Substances Act in Canada regulates four classes of drugs: hallucinogens, depressants, stimulants, and anabolic steroids.
-All controlled substances have the potential to be abused.
-With the exception of anabolic steroids, controlled substances are abused to alter mood, thought, and feeling through their effect on the central nervous system (brain and spinal cord).
+There are four categories of drugs: hallucinogens, depressants, stimulants, and anabolic steroids.
+All controlled substances have the potential to be misused.
+With the exception of anabolic steroids, controlled substances are used to alter mood, thought, and feeling through their effect on the central nervous system (brain and spinal cord).

 Although considered a hallucinogen, the prevalence and unique features of cannabis warrant a separate section.
-Many inhalants are abused drugs but, due to their widespread use for a number of legitimate purposes, are not controlled substances.
-Due to their abuse potential, however, a section is dedicated to inhalants.
-Families and educators may want to pay particular attention to inhalants since most inhalant abusers are youth.
+Inhalants are not controlled substances because of their widespread use for a number of legitimate purposes, but are discussed in this guide due to their abuse potential.
+Families and educators may want to pay particular attention to inhalants since most users are youth.

-A final note on the prevalence of the drugs profiled in this guide is necessary.
-Of Canadians 15 years or older, a survey conducted in 2004 revealed that alcohol is, by far, the drug of choice with 79.3 percent report consuming alcohol in the past year.
-Of past-year drinkers, 17 percent are considered high-risk drinkers.
-According to the same survey, “cannabis is the most widely used illicit drug followed in order by LSD or hallucinogens, cocaine and crack, speed, and heroin.”
-Rates of past-year use of cannabis increased significantly from 7.4 percent in 1994 to 14.1 percent in 2004, while cocaine and crack use more than doubled from 0.7 percent to 1.9 percent during the same period.
+Of Canadians 15 years or older, a 2011 survey revealed that alcohol is, by far, the drug of choice with 78% reporting alcohol use in the past year.
+Of past-year drinkers, 17% are considered high-risk drinkers.
+Cannabis is the most widely used illicit drug followed in order by LSD and hallucinogens, cocaine and crack, speed, and heroin.”
+Rates of past-year use of cannabis decreased in 2011 from 2004 from 14.1% to 9.1%.
+Cocaine and crack use also decreased from 1.9% in 2004 to .9% in 2011.
 Rates of past-year use for all other substances (including steroids and inhalants) remained below 1 percent.
-(Source: Canadian Addiction Survey, 2004).
+(Source: CADUMS, 2011).

 In Canada, tobacco is the leading preventable cause of death.